Affiliates for my LN Gluten Free Restaurant Cards

 Example of one of the “buy now” cards that I will send you for your own site.

 4/ Once I set you up as an affiliate for all cards, you will receive an email from Gumroad letting you know the links to use for each of them.
-Please link to the MAIN PAGE (legalnomads.com/gluten-free) as well as the card you are selling, as I’ve found others are interested in countries that they don’t see.
+If you wanted to link back to my guides, please link to the main page for GF travel as well, since many customers are interested in guides/cards they haven’t yet realized are an option.

-5/ You will receive an affiliate % regardless of whether it’s the card you had listed on your initial post, because I set up all affiliates for each of the cards I sell.
+5/ You will receive an affiliate % regardless of whether it’s the card you had listed on your initial post, because I set up all affiliates for each of the cards I sell unless they tell me otherwise.

 Why these translation cards?